-- Property tax consultants who provide significant contributions to their clients’ decision-making process on whether or not to pursue an appeal on a property matter or in the structuring and accounting for complex transactions and real estate assets.
+- Property tax and accounting consultants who provide significant contributions to their clients’ decision-making process on whether or not to pursue an appeal on a property matter or in the structuring and accounting for complex transactions and real estate assets.

 - Research directors, strategy consultants, academics, and other leading thinkers and real estate problem solvers.